A Change That Changes Everything By R. Scott Rodin

 “Well done, good and faithful servant.
 Come and share your Master’s happiness.”

 How many of us are living and working and striving that we might hear those words, ‘well done’?

 Well, here’s the problem.
-The down side of living for ‘well done’ is the nagging question, ‘how much is required to ensure we hear those words?’
-In recent months I’ve been in a series of conversations that fixated on this question.
-Sincere Jesus followers were struggling with the anxiety that is produced from the challenge of defining what was required of them.
-This was not about salvation, but about doing enough to be at peace before Jesus; all while dealing with our own inadequacies, our fears and our sin.
+The downside of living for ‘well done’ is the nagging question, ‘How much is required to ensure we hear those words?’
+In recent months, I’ve been in a series of conversations that focused on this question.
+Sincere Jesus’ followers were struggling with the anxiety that was produced by the challenge of defining what was required of them.
+This was not about salvation but about doing enough to be at peace before Jesus while dealing with our inadequacies, fears, and sins.

 Knowing all we have done poorly or not done at all, how can we expect a ‘well done’?
 If Jesus is the judge, can we ever do enough?
 This can become a tiresome treadmill for leaders.
 And when we labor through a season of discouragement and disappointments, the quest for ‘well done’ becomes all the more discouraging.